2027 NCECA Presentation Proposals

 2025 NCECA Project Space: Salt to Salt, Nina Samuels with participant Brooke Hanson

-2026 NCECA PROJECTS SPACE PROPOSALS
+2027 NCECA PROJECTS SPACE PROPOSALS

 Projects Space is a presentation opportunity for ceramic artists to create interactive, time-based, performative, relational, or site-responsive work during the annual NCECA conference.
-Successful proposals will be those that address the concept of VOLUMES, use the medium of clay as a central focus, and engage with materials, processes, and audiences in unique and unconventional ways.
+Successful proposals will be those that address the concept of CHARM, use the medium of clay as a central focus, and engage with materials, processes, and audiences in unique and unconventional ways.
 Projects Space proposals can be submitted by individuals or a team of up to three artists.

 Artists will create their works on-site within a blank assigned space, approximately 10’ x 20’, with no walls.
 Works are meant to occur, grow, and change throughout the duration of the event, with materials and construction limited to those permissible in such an environment.